Skip to main content

 How to Allocate a Bonus or Raise Without Lifestyle Creep

 A raise feels like progress, but lifestyle creep quietly cancels it out.
-Here's exactly how to allocate a bonus or raise so your extra income actually builds wealth.
+How to allocate a bonus or raise so your extra income actually builds wealth.

 Educational content only, not personalized financial advice.
 Talk to Chris about your specific situation.